-In addition to other items mentioned in the notes, subsequent to January 31, 2014, the Company completed a non-brokered private placement for gross proceeds of \$500,400 through the sale of 3,336,000 "Units" at a price of \$0.15 per Unit.
+In addition to other items mentioned in the notes, subsequent to April 30, 2014, the Company completed a non-brokered private placement for gross proceeds of \$500,400 through the sale of 3,336,000 "Units" at a price of \$0.15 per Unit.
 Each Unit consists of one common share and one half of one share purchase warrant.
-Each whole warrant will entitle the holder to purchase one common share of the Company for a period of one year and at a price of \$0.20.
+Each whole Warrant will entitle the holder to purchase one common share of the Company for a period of one year and at an exercise price of \$0.20.